innolitics/rdm/rdm/init_files/documents/software_plan.md

     The `requirements` will be present if there are any noteworthy hardware and software requirements for the SOUP to function properly within the system [[62304:5.3.4]].

     The known `anomalies` present in the SOUP which may affect the functioning of {{device.name}} should be recorded, as should the `anomaly_reference`, a location of the published anomalies list [[62304:7.1.3]].
-(E.g., the list of GitLab Issues for an open source project.)
+(E.g., the list of GitLab Issues for an open-source project.)

     When reviewing open anomalies:

-    - Follow a risk based approach; concentrate on high priority anomalies (assuming the SOUP manufacturer provides such a categorization).
+    - Follow a risk-based approach; concentrate on high priority anomalies (assuming the SOUP manufacturer provides such a categorization).
     - If the list of known anomalies is large (e.g., more than 100), without prioritization, then sample the list as appropriate for the risk associated with the SOUP.
-    - When possible, focus the review on anomalies which affect portions of SOUP which are used by {{device.name}}.
+    - When possible, focus the review on anomalies that affect portions of SOUP that are used by {{device.name}}.

 {% endif %}

-**Outputs:** Updated architecture diagram and {{workflow.soup_location}}.
+**Outputs:** Updated architecture diagram and {{workflow.soup_location}}

 **Verified by:** Another engineer